 What is a Locally Listed Building?

-A Locally Listed Building is a building, structure or feature which, whilst not listed by the Secretary of State, the Council feels to be an important part of Birmingham's heritage due to its architectural, historic or archaeological significance.
+A Locally Listed Building is a building, structure or feature which, whilst not listed by the Secretary of State, we feel is an important part of Birmingham's heritage due to its architectural, historic or archaeological significance.

 The grading system for Locally Listed Buildings is as follows:-

-These are buildings which are of statutory list quality and will be the subject of notification to English Heritage and/or the service of a Building Preservation Notice if imminently threatened.
+These are buildings which are of statutory list quality, although not currently nationally listed.
+We will seek national listing or serve a Building Preservation Notice if it is imminently threatened.

-Grade B buildings, structures or features are important in the city wide architectural context or local street scene context, warranting positive efforts to ensure retention.
+Grade B buildings, structures or features are important in the city wide architectural context or the local street scene, and warrant positive efforts to ensure their retention.

-These are of significance in the local historical/vernacular context including industrial archaeological features and worthy of retention.
+These are of significance in the local historical/vernacular context, including industrial archaeological features, and are therefore worthy of retention.

 Locally Listed Buildings in Birmingham